iCyanCorporation/opendomains/README.md

 - Launching URL crawls defined in `config/init-url.txt`.
 - **Respecting each website's `robots.txt` rules and skipping URLs that are disallowed for crawling.**
 - Recursively discovering and saving reachable subpages from the same domain (any path) and external domains into `domains/` as `.md` files.
-- Maintaining per-domain CSV files in the `data/` directory for status tracking and concurrency control.
+- Maintaining per-domain CSV files in the `data/` directory for tracking and concurrency control.

 ### 🔍 Problem Statement